13th World Festival of Youth and Students: Lim Su-kyung's participation

-The North Korean government greatly publicized South Korean student Lim Su-kyung's presence at the festival.
-The South Korean government, then dominated by hardline anti-communists, banned the trip, but Lim Su-kyung's student association ignored the ban.
+A South Korean student named Lim Su-kyung became a poster child for the event, the North Korean government greatly publicizing her presence at the festival.
+The South Korean government, then dominated by hardline anti-communists, had banned its citizens from attending the event, but Lim Su-kyung's student association ignored the ban.
 Upon her arrival in Pyongyang, and throughout her time in North Korea, the public treated Lim like a celebrity, asking her questions about her ideology and broadcasting her activities during and after the visit.
 Dubbed the "Flower of Reunification", Lim was hailed by the North Korean government as a hero who sacrificed herself at the altar of Korean reunification.

 However, Lim's public appearance also revealed the positive elements of being a South Korean youth.
 In contrast to the North Koreans' understanding that South Koreans lived a repressed life ridden with unhappiness and starvation under the colonial rule of the United States, they observed a healthy and well-spoken youth who expressed a willingness to give unscripted political statements to high officials.

 After the festival, Lim Su-kyung crossed the border back into South Korea, and the South Korean government, as forewarned, imprisoned her.
 The North Korean government then broadcast an interview with Lim Su-kyung's family in Seoul to its general population.
 Instead of portraying the harshness of the South Korean regime, the North Korean government showed the family in a nice home.
 To the puzzlement of the North Korean viewers, the family of a "political criminal" was not imprisoned and even allowed to stay in their home and keep their jobs.

 Some historians have concluded that North Korea failed to represent the superiority and popularity of its ideology through Lim Su-kyung.
-She interacted with North Koreans and gave her opinions on controversial matters, ultimately to the chagrin of North Korean officials, since she unexpectedly demonstrated the positive aspects of living in a U.S.-backed nation.
+She interacted with North Koreans and gave her opinions on controversial matters, ultimately to the chagrin of North Korean officials, since she unexpectedly demonstrated the positive aspects of living in the South.